Zim2erman2/angular-mw741u/TUTORIAL.md

 1. content encoder (for extracting a domain-shared latent code, content code)
 2. style encoder (for extracting a domain-specific latent code, style code)
-3. decoder (for generating an
+3. decoder (for generating an image using a content code and a style code)

+In